samersm/fluorite/README.md

 * git remote add upstream <Github Link URL>         // To Fork a github rebository <Fork from website>

+* git push upstream             // To push to the upstream cloned repository

 * git remote -v         // To view upstream urls Then Clone the repository

 * git pull upstream master              // Use upstream to sync